CSA-OCP-GER/unicorn/challenges.appgtw.md

       service.beta.kubernetes.io/azure-load-balancer-internal: "true"
 ```

-For this example we use Helm to install an internal NGINX Ingress Controller.
+For this example we use Helm to install an internal NGINX ingress controller.

 If helm is not installed on your system execute the following [steps](https://docs.helm.sh/using_helm/#installing-helm).